Are you getting the most out of the Multidisciplinary Team assessment?

 The first stage of the assessment process is to have an initial Checklist completed.
 You can read all about this in our previous article, “The NHS Continuing Healthcare Funding Checklist Explained.”

-If you pass the Checklist stage, you will then go on to a full assessment, which is carried out by a multidisciplinary team, or MDT.
+If your relative passes the Checklist stage, they will then go on to a full assessment, which is carried out by a multidisciplinary team, or MDT.
 This is why the full assessment for CHC funding is often referred to as “the MDT”.

 The National Framework explains that the MDT should consist of at least 2 professionals from different backgrounds – ideally, a nurse and a social worker, although two nurses of different specialisms is acceptable.

-Important: The MDT must be trained in the application of the National Framework, be knowledgeable about your care needs, and where possible, have recently been involved in your treatment or care.
+Important: The MDT must be trained in the application of the National Framework, be knowledgeable about your relative’s care needs and, where possible, have recently been involved in their treatment or care.

 We know from experience that it is quite common for the MDT to have little to no knowledge of the person they are assessing.
 Indeed, they may never have met them before.
 This can lead to poor assessments, with unjust outcomes for families who feel blindsided by the process.
 As NHS resources are stretched to the limit, even the most obvious cases of CHC eligibility can be an uphill struggle.
 Sadly, nothing is guaranteed and you should not be complacent.

-Unsurprisingly, care home records do not always contain all the necessary evidence to support the case for CHC Funding.
-Firstly, it isn’t always in their best interests to keep detailed records as that might assist the resident to get CHC Funding, which invariably, will be paid by the NHS at a lower rate than the actual cost of care.
-Secondly, most care homes have too few staff looking after too many patients, and there’s simply not enough time in the day to write up each and every occurrence as it happens.
-Staff may write up care records at the end of their shift which, after a long day, can lead to errors and many important entries being forgotten, or else, partially or inadequately recorded.
+Unfortunately, care home records are often not as detailed or accurate as they should be, because staff are either not properly trained in what should be documented or are too busy doing other things.
+Sadly, most care homes have too few staff looking after too many residents, and there’s simply not enough time in the day to write up each and every occurrence as it happens.
+Staff may write up care records at the end of their shift which, after a long day, can lead to errors and omissions.
+Many care providers will also try to put a positive spin on things, for fear of upsetting the family.

-The Multi-Disciplinary Team will score your relative’s needs using the parameters set out in the Decision Support Tool (DST).
+The Multi-Disciplinary Team will assess your relative’s needs using the a document called the Decision Support Tool (DST).

-The DST contains 12 headings, known as Care Domains, similar to the Checklist, but with the added 12th Domain of’ ‘Other significant care needs’:
+The DST contains 12 subsections, known as Care Domains, similar to the Checklist, but with the added 12th Domain of’ ‘Other Significant Needs’:

 1. Breathing 2.
 Nutrition 3.
 Continence 4.
 Skin Integrity 5.
 Mobility 6.
 Communication 7.
-Psychological & Emotional needs 8.
+Psychological & Emotional Needs 8.
 Cognition 9.
 Behaviour 10.
-Drug therapies and medication 11.
-Altered states of consciousness 12.
-Other significant care needs.
+Drug Therapies and Medication 11.
+Altered States of Consciousness 12.
+Other Significant Needs.

 Here’s an example of the ‘Behaviour ‘domain…